openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 **(2):** The EXEC statement specifies that the Enterprise COBOL compiler (IGYCRCTL) is to be invoked.

-**(3):** The DD statement here define where the Enterprise COBOL compiler resides.
+**(3):** The DD statement here defines where the Enterprise COBOL compiler resides.
 You will need to check with your system programmer regarding where the compiler is installed on your system.
 Alongside them, the Language Environment SCEERUN and SCEERUN2 data sets must be included in the concatenation unless they are available in the LNKLST.

 **(4):** The SYSUT DD statements define the utility data sets that the compiler will use to process the source program.
 All SYSUT files must be on direct-access storage devices.